derrickfutschik/derrops-website/blog/2025-10-29-good-optimization/index.md

 title: Good Optimization is Never Premature
 date: 2025-10-30
 authors: [derrops]
-tags: [optimization]
+tags:
+  [
+    optimization,
+    performance,
+    mathematics,
+    physics,
+    simulation,
+    software-engineering,
+    cnc,
+    game-engines,
+  ]
 ---

 > “Premature optimization is the root of all evil.”
 > — <cite>Donald Knuth</cite>

-But as somebody who studied optimization and mathematics in university, optimization is literally one of my favorite topics.
+But as somebody who studied optimization and mathematics in university, optimization is literally one of my favourite topics.

 My first job after graduating was working at a company which designed and manufactured CNC tool grinding machines as well as developing the software.
 I worked in the Application Software Engineering team.
 One component of the software was called the **Contact Solver**.
 This component was responsible for calculating when the grinding wheel would make contact with the geometry of the tool.